 Basic CITI User Information

-- Register for CITI online training at CITI's website -- using an isu.edu email account is preferred but not required.
+- Register for CITI online training at CITI's website -- an isu.edu email account is preferred but not required.

 - In the “Select Your Institution or Organization” drop-down box, type in "Idaho State University".

 - Create your own Username and password;